Mandate of Contracts: Future Performance Agreements Per the Consumer Protection Act, 2002 | Civil Litigations Paralegal Services

 Written Contract Requirements Within Business-to-Consumer Dealings

-A verbal deal done with little more than a handshake may seem like a gracious way to express trust between a business and a purchasing consumer; however, such informal business relations can subsequently become troublesome even among honest people.
+A deal done on a handshake rather than done using a written contract document may be a gracious way of expressing confidence and trust between parties; however, such can become problematic even amongst the most honest and well intentioned persons.
 To reduce the potential for disagreements and conflicts, among other reasons, in business-to-consumer dealings, where goods or services are deliverable at a later date, the law mandates the use of a written contract.

 The Law